regYingzhe/WebBootCampNotes/README.md

 INDEX     /movie       GET          Display a list of all movies <br />
 NEW       /movie/new   GET	    Display form to make a new moive <br />
 CREATE    /movie       POST         Add new dog to DB <br />
+SHOW .    /movie/:id .
+GET .
+SHOW info about one dog <br/>

 # Tip: